 The CEO, being the Executive Director, does not receive Directors' fees.
-The compensation of the CEO comprises performance-related elements, which form a significant proportion of his total remuneration package.
+The compensation of the CEO comprises performancerelated elements, which form a significant proportion of his total remuneration package.
 These performance-related elements are designed to align the interests of the CEO with those of the shareholders such that the CEO's rewards are linked to the performance of the Group as well as his individual performance.
 There are appropriate and meaningful measures for the purpose of assessing the CEO's performance.
 There is no existing service contract between the Company and the Executive Director.

-The following table shows the remuneration of the Executive Director (who is also the CEO) for the year ended 31 December 2023:
+The following table shows the remuneration of the Executive Director (who is also the CEO) for the year ended 31 December 2024:

-Other Benefits i

-Total & Provident Share Based
+Total Other Benefits & Share Based

-Name remuneration (\$'000) Salary (%) Bonus (%) Fund (%) Compensation (%)
+Name remuneration (S\$'000) Salary (%) Bonus (%) Provident Fund (%) Compensation (%)

-Lim Boon Kheng 2,100 33 21 7 39
+Lim Boon Kheng 2,737 27 26 5 42

 The Group's remuneration policy is to be competitive within its industry and to offer fair and reasonable remuneration packages that are commensurate with competence, level of responsibility, performance and contributions to the Group.
-Based on this broad principle, the CC has the responsibility and discretion to recommend to the Board the remuneration packages for the Executive Director, all of the Non-Executive Directors and key management personnel of the Group, and the CEO has the responsibility and discretion to determine remuneration packages of all other employees who are non-key management of the Group.
+Based on this broad principle, the RC has the responsibility and discretion to recommend to the Board the remuneration packages for the Executive Director, all of the Non-Executive Directors and key management personnel of the Group, and the CEO has the responsibility and discretion packages of all other employees who are non-key management of the Group.

 The remuneration package for the key management personnel consists of both fixed and variable components.
 The variable component in the form of profit sharing is based on annual profits and achievement of the mid-to-long term business targets of the individual business units and the Group in the relevant financial year.
 The Company has implemented a share-based long term incentive plan known as CSE Performance Share Plan ("Share Plan") in lieu of an existing cash plan on 20 April 2017, details of which are disclosed in the Directors' Statement.
 The Share Plan will allow management to further align their interest and share in the future of the Company with the shareholders.
-The Share Plan is administered by the CC.
-During the financial year under review, there was no share award granted in respect of performance in FY2022.
-On 27 February 2024, a total of 3,193,023 performance shares ("Performance Shares") were awarded to the Executive Director and key management personnel of the Company (the "Participants") for their performance in FY2023.
-The Performance Shares were awarded to reward the Participants based on the performance criteria as determined by the CC who is administering the Share Plan.
+The Share Plan is administered by the RC.
+During the financial year under review, a total of 3,193,023 performance shares ("Performance Shares") were awarded to the Executive Director and key management personnel of the Company (the "Participants") for their performance in FY2023.
+Subsequent to financial year end, on 26 February 2025, a total of 5,220,004 Performance Shares were awarded to the Participants for their performance in FY2024.
+The Performance Shares were awarded to reward the Participants based on the performance criteria as determined by the RC who is administering the Share Plan.
 The awards consist of the grant of fully paid shares.
 The share awards are not subject to a vesting period, but are subject to a selling moratorium period of 1 to 5 years from the date of award against any disposal or sale and/or other dealings in the shares.
 The Performance Shares were released to the Participants via the release of Treasury shares.